little-core-labs/pkg-packager/README.md

                                      // loading a builder.
 The default value
                                      // depends on `process.platform`.

+  productName: null,                 // The name of the packaged product
+                                     // a builder will produce.
+This could be
+                                     // the name of the file (with or without
+                                     // the extension name) or internal
+                                     // metadata embedded into a file to
+                                     // detail product information.
+The
+                                     // usage of this property should be
+                                     // documented by the builder you use.

   symlinks: [],                      // An array of symlinks in the form of
                                      // `{from: '..', to: '..'}` to
                                      // indicate the source and destination